bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Overland/SI_CH3_Overland Fortunes.md

 | 94 - 96 | ▶[[SI_CH3_Weather Oracles\|Foul Weather]]; _pg 130_ |
 | 97 - 99 | ▶[[SI_CH3_Core_Action Theme#ACTION\|Action]] + ▶[[SI_CH3_Core_Action Theme#THEME\|Theme]]; _pg 116 - 117_ |
 | 100 | Roll twice |
-^table-OclOverlandPeril
+^table-Peril

 ## Oracle: Overland Opportunity
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Overland^Opportunity]]` | Guidance
-> Use this table when you want inspiration for a beneficial encounter or event on an overland journey, such as when you roll a strong hit with a match as you [[SI_CH4_Undertake an Expedition#Undertake an Expedition Move Card|Undertake an Expedition]], or if you [[SI_CH4_Explore a Waypoint#Explore a Waypoint Move Card|Explore a Waypoint]] and find an opportunity. ^guidance-OclOverlandOpportunity
+> Use this table when you want inspiration for a beneficial encounter or event on an overland journey, such as when you roll a strong hit with a match as you [[SI_CH4_Undertake an Expedition#Undertake an Expedition Move Card|Undertake an Expedition]], or if you [[SI_CH4_Explore a Waypoint#Explore a Waypoint Move Card|Explore a Waypoint]] and find an opportunity. ^guidance-Opportunity

 | dice: 1d100 | Result |
 | :---: | --- |